comment Add Comment

 I have witnessed the birth of many pure IoT startups and other reconverted ones of the Machine to Machine (M2M) world in the heat of the optimistic predictions of the beginning of the decade.

 Like any other startup, IoT Startups typically begin by a founder (solo-founder) or co-founders who have a way to solve a problem.
 But let's face it, when a market is hot like the IoT was in 2013, startups are created even with no problems to solve.
-Startups of all kinds were created: , connectivity, smart home, Smart cities, wearables, etc. I counted up to 700 IoT startups.
+Startups of all kinds were created: , connectivity, smart home, Smart cities, wearables, etc. I counted up to 700 IoT platform startups.

 In 2013, Matt Turck said in “Making Sense Of The Internet Of Things” :”the space looks like a boisterous hodgepodge of smart hobbyists, new startups and large corporations that are eager to be a part of what could be a huge market, and all sorts of enabling products and technologies, some of which, including crowdfunding and 3D printing, are themselves far from established”.